 Nature Freedom uses an inclusive and accessible natural environment to create a platform for social inclusion.
 Social connection is important for young people with disabilities and mental health issues to experience.
-It gives them the chance to explore passions and shared common interest among others.
+It gives them the chance to explore passions and shared common interests among others.

 Nature Freedom focuses on natural environments to maximise environmental awareness and the benefits of protecting the natural environment.
 This gives participants, from all walks of life, a sense of purpose and inclusiveness.
-It stirs their passions to help save the natural environment from the destruction.
+It stirs their passions to help save the natural environment from destruction.

 The history of Nature Freedom

 Nature Freedom is founded by a young adult with disabilities who is very passionate about the natural environment and getting out there on adventures.
-Mathew Townsend, founder of Nature Freedom, has been excluded from many environmental and adventure activities through school and university years.
+Mathew Townsend, the founder of Nature Freedom, has been excluded from many environmental and adventure activities through school and university years.
 He felt socially isolated, anxious and depressed for not wanting to achieve and maintain his passions about protecting the environment, and enjoying nature.
 Disability prejudice is a big issue for many people with disabilities while trying to find purpose in their lives; making friendships and relationships, and find employment opportunities.
 Through the years of being excluded, he managed to find his favourite activities.
 They are – creating citizen science projects especially weed weaving, going on adventures such as canoeing, hiking, camping and swimming.